vacp2p/rfc/content/docs/rfcs/20/README.md

 5. Bob SHOULD be able to get `M` using [10/WAKU2](/spec/13),
 6. Participants only have access to their Ethereum Wallet via the Web3 API,
 7. Carole MUST NOT be able to read `M`'s content even if she is storing it or relaying it,
-8. [Waku Message Version 1](/spec/26/) Asymmetric Encryption is used for encryption purposes.
+8. Noise Protocols for Waku Payload Encryption](/spec/35/) is used for key exchange and encryption purposes.

 ## Limitations

-Alice's details are not included in the message's structure, meaning that there is no programmatic way for Bob to reply to Alice or verify her identity.

-Private messages are sent on the same content topic for all users.
+(TODO: Check if still true) Private messages are sent on the same content topic for all users.
 As the recipient data is encrypted, all participants must decrypt all messages which can lead to scalability issues.

-This protocol does not guarantee Perfect Forward Secrecy nor Future Secrecy:
-If Bob's private key is compromised, past and future messages could be decrypted.
-A solution combining regular [X3DH](https://www.signal.org/docs/specifications/x3dh/) bundle broadcast with [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) encryption would remove these limitations;
-See the [Status secure transport spec](https://specs.status.im/spec/5) for an example of a protocol that achieves this in a peer-to-peer setting.
+TODO: Specify what is prrovided re forwarded seccrecy thanks to the noise protocol framework.

+TODO: highlight that contact attempt can be revealed if static key is compromised.

 Bob MUST decide to participate in the protocol before Alice can send him a message.
 This is discussed in more in details in [Consideration for a non-interactive/uncoordinated protocol](#consideration-for-a-non-interactiveuncoordinated-protocol)

 # The protocol

-## Generate Encryption KeyPair

-First, Bob needs to generate a keypair for Encryption purposes.

-Bob SHOULD get 32 bytes from a secure random source as Encryption Private Key, `b'`.
-Then Bob can compute the corresponding SECP-256k1 Public Key, `B'`.

-# Broadcast Encryption Public Key

-For Alice to encrypt messages for Bob,
-Bob SHOULD broadcast his Encryption Public Key `B'`.
-To prove that the Encryption Public Key `B'` is indeed owned by the owner of Bob's Ethereum Account `B`, Bob MUST sign `B'` using `B`.

-## Sign Encryption Public Key
+## 1. Generate Static Key Pair

-To prove ownership of the Encryption Public Key,
+All participants to the protocol need to generate a static key pair.

+To reduce the likelihood of a user loosing their static key pair, the static key pair SHOULD be generated from the user's Web3 wallet.

-Bob must sign it using [EIP-712](https://eips.ethereum.org/EIPS/eip-712) v3, meaning calling `eth_signTypedData_v3` on his Wallet's API.
+For Bob to generate his static key pair, he SHOULD sign the data below using [EIP-712](https://eips.ethereum.org/EIPS/eip-712) v3, meaning calling `eth_signTypedData_v3` on his Wallet's API.

 Note: While v4 also exists,